When you use Facebook ads to generate leads, one of the first things that Facebook asks you is ‘What is your marketing objective?’

 What is the Traffic Facebook ads campaign objective?

-The Traffic Facebook ads campaign objective will optimize your Facebook ad campaign for getting the most amount of clicks and visitors to your landing page.
+The Traffic Facebook ads campaign objective will optimize your Facebook ad campaign to get the most amount of clicks and visitors to your landing page.

 Can the Traffic Facebook ads campaign objective generate leads?